Books and Resources

 Eating Well for Optimum Health, by Andrew Weil, M.D., 2000.
 Another good book for positive lifestyle changes.

 Coping With Chemotherapy, by Nancy Bruning, 1993.
-Lots of good advice for when you are undergoing chemo.
+Lots of good advice for when you are undergoing chemotherapy.

 Love, Judy, by Judy Hart, 1993.
 Letters of hope and healing for women with breast cancer.